 How do I know if I’m pregnant?

-If you have recently had unprotected sex or some sort of birth control failure, there is a possibility that you could be pregnant.
-The best way to find out for sure is to take a pregnancy test and follow it up with a limited ultrasound.
-We offer both, free of charge, in our center.
+Are you wondering if you’re pregnant after having unprotected sex?
+There is a chance that you could be pregnant.
+To be sure, you will want to take a pregnancy test, followed by a limited ultrasound.
+We offer both of these pregnancy services, for free at our center.
 Even before taking a test, however, you can look for early signs of pregnancy which include:

-If you notice any of these symptoms, you might be pregnant.
-We recommend contacting us to schedule an appointment for a free pregnancy test.
+Any of these symptoms may point to pregnancy.
+We recommend contacting us to schedule an appointment for a free pregnancy test to get answers today.

-Nothing, it is free.
-The PHC's donors are dedicated to ensuring every woman has access to the services that we provide absolutely free.
+Your appointment is completely free!
+Our center is dedicated to ensuring every woman has access to the services that we provide absolutely free.
 We want you to be well informed and to know that help is available.

 Can I bring someone with me to my appointment?

-Yes, we understand that unexpected pregnancies can be frightening and stressful.
-You are more than welcome to bring someone with you for support.
+Yes!
+We understand that unplanned pregnancies can be frightening and stressful.
+You are more than welcome to bring someone with you for extra support.

 Will my insurance company find out about my appointment?

 Since we value your privacy, your appointment will be completely confidential.
-There is no need to present insurance information to receive our services, as all our services at the PHC are completely free of charge.
+There is no need to present insurance information to receive our services, as all our services are completely free of charge.